Customer Case Studies

 The hackers tried covering their tracks by deleting audit trails.

-Before Keos could finish their initially assigned tasks, Keos was uncovering information that hackers left behind.
+Before Keos could finish their initially assigned tasks, Keos was uncovering bread crumbs that hackers unknowing left behind.

-The customer was immediately using the SIEM and discovered the magnitude of the problem.
+The customer was soon using the new SIEM and discovering the magnitude of the problem.

-Keos went on to complete the install ES install and erect detections that will prevent repeat attempts.
+Keos completed the install ES install and erected detections that have ever since prevented prevented any successful future attempts.

 Keos was engaged with a large public company operating in California that successfully sells consumer electronic devices.